sciZer0/7/v/README.md

 <br>

-This paper proposes an idea (a set of ideas/solutions) about the new blockchain protocol considered on the example of the Vote blockchain — the next-gen, layer-1, DAO-style blockchain.
+This paper proposes an idea (a set of ideas/solutions) about the new blockchain protocol considered on the example of the Vote blockchain — a next-gen, layer-1, DAO-style blockchain.

 The chief ideas/solutions, specifically on the new native token with the decreasing total-supply and new approach to consensus, are revealed fully.